zulkaif121/DrumMachine_ReactJs/README.md

 # DrumMachine_ReactJs
-I created drumMachine using react for freecodecamp project Complete code for drummachine project on freecodecamp React functional components were used along with hooks.
+drumMachine using react for freecodecamp project
+React functional components were used along with hooks.